neam/dna-project-base-12-factor-app-boilerplate/docs/51-deploy-docker-cloud.via-new-stack.md

 To check that angular frontend will work as expected, log in locally and use the "$DATA@api._PROJECT_.127.0.0.1.xip.io" (ie "example@api._PROJECT_.127.0.0.1.xip.io") data environment and try out angular frontend features against this api endpoint.
 (Requires that the relevant //api._PROJECT_.127.0.0.1.xip.io data environments and access are to relevant Auth0-users settings)

-#### Create docker images with this source code, which is verified to work, tagging it with the current git commit sha

-When you have verified that everything works, build docker images from the source code:

-    time deploy/build.sh # Takes 3-4 minutes

 ### Step 2 - Deploy on Docker Cloud as new stack

-#### Push these docker images to our private docker registry
+#### Create docker images with this source code, which is verified to work, tagging it with the current git commit sha + Push these docker images to our private docker registry

+When you have verified that everything works, build and push the docker images containing the source code to deploy:

+    time deploy/build.sh # Takes 2-10 minutes

-At the end of the output from the deploy/build.sh script, the commands to push the images are shown.
-Run them.
+At the end of the deploy/build.sh script, the docker images are pushed to the Docker registry.

-For this to success, you need to be logged in on the docker registry:

-    docker login

 Later (skip this for now):
 In order to use the pushed images as base image for future builds, make sure to copy the resulting previously-pushed-tag specifications to the versioned directory and commit them.